SunWeb3Sec/DeFiVulnLabs/README.md

 * [ERC777 callbacks and reentrancy](src/test/ERC777-reentrancy.sol) :
   * ERC777 tokens allow arbitrary callbacks via hooks that are called during token transfers.
 Malicious contract addresses may cause reentrancy on such callbacks if reentrancy guards are not used.
 [REF1](https://medium.com/cream-finance/c-r-e-a-m-finance-post-mortem-amp-exploit-6ceb20a630c5), [REF2](https://quantstamp.com/blog/how-the-dforce-hacker-used-reentrancy-to-steal-25-million), [Cream POC](https://github.com/SunWeb3Sec/DeFiHackLabs#20210830-cream-finance---flashloan-attack--reentrancy)
 * [Unsafe low level call - call injection](src/test/UnsafeCall.sol) :
   * Use of low level "call" should be avoided whenever possible.
-It can lead to unexpected behavior if return value is not handled properly.
+If the call value is controllable, it is easy to cause arbitrary function execution.
 * [Private data](src/test/Privatedata.sol) :
   * Private data ≠ Secure.
 It's readable from slots of the contract.
-  * it's important that unencrypted private data is not stored in the contract code or state.
+  * Because the storage of each smart contract is public and transparent, and the content can be read through the corresponding slot in the specified contract address.
+Sensitive information is not recommended to be placed in smart contract programs.
 * [Unprotected callback - NFT over mint](src/test/Unprotected-callback.sol) :
   * _safeMint is secure?
 Attacker can reenter the mint function inside the onERC721Received callback.
 * [Backdoor assembly](src/test/Backdoor-assembly.sol) :
-  * Malicious attacker can inject inline assembly to manipulate conditions.
-Change implementation contract or sensitive parameters.
+  * An attacker can manipulate smart contracts as a backdoor by writing inline assembly.
+Any sensitive parameters can be changed at any time.
 * [Bypass iscontract](src/test/Bypasscontract.sol) :
-  * During contract creation when the constructor is executed there is no code yet so the code size will be 0.
+  * The attacker only needs to write the code in the constructor of the smart contract to bypass the detection mechanism of whether it is a smart contract.
 * [DOS](src/test/DOS.sol) :
   * External calls can fail accidentally or deliberately, which can cause a DoS condition in the contract.
+For example, contracts that receive Ether do not contain fallback or receive functions.
 (DoS with unexpected revert)
 * [Randomness](src/test/Randomness.sol) :
   * Use of global variables like block hash, block number, block timestamp and other fields is insecure, miner and attacker can control it.
 * [Visibility](src/test/Visibility.sol) :
-  * Insecure visibility settings give attackers straightforward ways to access a contract's private values or logic.
+  * The default visibility of the function is Public.
+If there is an unsafe visibility setting, the attacker can directly call the sensitive function in the smart contract.
   * Real case : [FlippazOne NFT](https://github.com/SunWeb3Sec/DeFiHackLabs#20220706-flippazone-nft----accesscontrol) | [88mph NFT](https://github.com/SunWeb3Sec/DeFiHackLabs#20210607-88mph-nft---access-control) | [CoinstoreNFT Public Burn](https://etherscan.io/token/0x59585bbC68CDE26261Eb4B417A84aCAa5c5841db#code) | [Sandbox LAND Public Burn](https://etherscan.io/address/0x50f5474724e0Ee42D9a4e711ccFB275809Fd6d4a#code)
 * [txorigin - phishing](src/test/txorigin.sol) :
-  * tx.origin is a global variable in Solidity which returns the address of the account that sent the transaction.
-Using the variable for authorization could make a contract vulnerable if an authorized account calls into a malicious contract.
+  * tx.origin is a global variable in Solidity;  using this variable for authentication in a smart contract makes the contract vulnerable to phishing attacks.
 * [Uninitialized state variables](src/test/Uninitialized_variables.sol) :
   * Uninitialized local storage variables may contain the value of other storage variables in the contract; this fact can cause unintentional vulnerabilities, or be exploited deliberately.
 * [Storage collision 1](src/test/Storage-collision.sol) | [Storage collision 2 (Audius)](src/test/Storage-collision-audio.sol) :
   * If variable’s storage location is fixed and it happens that there is another variable that has the same index/offset of the storage location in the implementation contract, then there will be a storage collision.
 [REF](https://blog.openzeppelin.com/proxy-patterns/)
 * [Approval scam](src/test/ApproveScam.sol) :
-  * Too many scams abusing approve or setApprovalForAll to drain your tokens.
+  * Most current scams use approve or setApprovalForAll to defraud your transfer rights.
+Be especially careful with this part.
 * [Signature replay 1](src/test/SignatureReplay.sol) | [Signature replay 2 (NBA)](src/test/SignatureReplayNBA.sol):
   * Missing protection against signature replay attacks, Same signature can be used multiple times to execute a function.
 [REF1](https://medium.com/cryptronics/signature-replay-vulnerabilities-in-smart-contracts-3b6f7596df57), [REF2](https://coinsbench.com/signature-replay-hack-solidity-13-735997ad02e5), [REF3](https://medium.com/cypher-core/replay-attack-vulnerability-in-ethereum-smart-contracts-introduced-by-transferproxy-124bf3694e25), [REF4](https://media.defcon.org/DEF%20CON%2026/DEF%20CON%2026%20presentations/DEFCON-26-Bai-Zheng-Chai-Wang-You-May-Have-Paid-more-than-You-Imagine.pdf)
 * [Data location - storage vs memory](src/test/DataLocation.sol) :
-  * Misuse of storage and memory references to get unexpected value.
+  * Incorrect use of storage slot and memory to save variable state can easily cause contracts to use values not updated for calculations.
 [REF1](https://mudit.blog/cover-protocol-hack-analysis-tokens-minted-exploit/), [REF2](https://www.educative.io/answers/storage-vs-memory-in-solidity)
 * [DirtyBytes](src/test/Dirtybytes.sol) :
   * Copying ``bytes`` arrays from memory or calldata to storage may result in dirty storage values.